simoneengelbr/twitter_zodiac/docs/index.md

 # **<span style="color:#8a7e4a">How does the network looks like?</span>**

-Before starting analysing
-The data that was gathered was first used to plot the network to have a quick overview on the connections.
-This network has a total of 2037 nodes and 124721 links.
-Each node is represented by a personality's zodiac sign and each link represents how they are connected.
+Before starting analysing in depth, a good idea is to first see how the network looks like.
+A total number of 2037 nodes and 124721 links constitutes the network.
+Each node represents a personality's zodiac sign and each link represents how they are connected.
+In other words, this networks shows who is following who.
+It can be noticed that some of the nodes are bigger than the other ones and this is because some of the people follow a lot of other people: Barack Obama(598K) and some of them do not follow that many people: Cristiano Ronaldo(52).
+There are also cases when a personality does not follow anyone back: Taylor Swift, Eminem, Adele.

 <p align="center">
   <img width="1200" height="950"  src="https://raw.githubusercontent.com/simoneengelbr/twitter_zodiac/main/docs/TransparentNetwork.png?token=AK2UC2M5B4KT5JPRRZZXPNS73IIAU">
 </p>

-At a first look, this representation does not provide many information.
-Many people might ask: good, but what does this mean?
-However, if the focus is moved to the in-out degree it can be easily seen that when it comes to the out degree so
+The in-out degree distribution graph is another way of showing how people interact with each other.
+In-degree can be interpreted as the popularity of the personality among the other users of the platform and the out-degree the interest that a specific user has in another accounts.
+Usually we tend to follow the accounts that we find interesting.

 <p align="center">
   <img width="1200" height="450" src="https://raw.githubusercontent.com/simoneengelbr/twitter_zodiac/main/docs/TransparentInOutDegreeDistribution.png?token=AK2UC2LNLJB2HSDV3TER74273IKWO">